orthecreedence/cl-async/future.md

 ----------
 <a id="future"></a>
 ### future (class)
-The future class performs a number of tasks.
+The future class represents a future value.
 For your application, it's mostly an opaque object which can be operated on using the functions/macros below.
 It currently has no public accessors, and mainly just holds callbacks, values, events, etc.